BrightID/BrightID-Docs/README.md

 http://brightid.org

-Right now this isn't host on github pages.
+This isn't hosted on github, yet.